coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * The reason to test is a new behaviour, not a method on a class
 * Write dirty code to get green, then refactor
 * No new tests for refactored itnernals and privates (methods, classes)
+* Both develop and accept against tests written on a port